Code-Institute-Submissions/EliteFitness/README.md

 ### Navigation Bar:

-* The navigation bar is always shown on the top of the screen across all pages and is still shown when scrolling.
+* The navigation bar is always shown at the top of the screen across all pages and is still shown when scrolling.
 It has an opacity set so the user can see what is underneath.
-This is the same on mobile also.
+This is the same on mobile as well.
 * The name of the business changes colour on hover on desktop.
 * The name of the business can be clicked and brings the user back to the home page.
 * The navigation bar contains links to all pages of the site.
 The active page is coloured on all devices and hovering over the page names on desktop changes the colour.